Details

 Cash, check, or card (including HSA cards).
 I am licensed to support clients in both California and Texas.

-2) Sutter EAP and Military OneSource members can ask to work with me as their provider.
-(For other insurance carriers, I may be able to assist you with reimbursement of some or all of the cost of services.
-Please ask me about this during our first session if you're interested.)
+3) For other insurance carriers, I may be able to assist you with reimbursement of some or all of the cost of services by providing you a superbill to submit to the carrier.
+Please ask me about this during our first session if you're interested.

 CA PRIVATE PAY CLIENTS: GOOD FAITH ESTIMATE NOTICE OF RIGHTS